cs-and-programming-spring/final-project-second-row/README.md

  ## Guests have the ability to:

-        - sign in individually
+        - sign in individually with their first name and last name

         - choose a meal

-        - book a room
+        - book a certain number of hotel rooms

  ## The Wedding planner has the ability to:

-        - set the maximum amount number of guests to log in
+        - set the maximum amount of guests to log in

+        - set the maximum amount of hotel rooms for guests to reserve

         - register up to three (3) meals for the guests

         - overlook all the guests that signed in

-                  (name, meal, yes or no if guest booked a hotel room)
+                  (name, meal, a plus-one, number of hotel rooms they reserved)